GREATER HAMILTON CENTRE

 In the meantime, a (32,000 square foot) Dominion supermarket was built on the west end of the mall site.
 This freestanding store was dedicated on February 3, 1955.
 Construction was progressing on the open-air mall section.

 Lloyd D. Jackson, Mayor of Hamilton, cut a ceremonial ribbon at the official dedication of GREATER HAMILTON CENTRE (a.k.a THE CENTRE).
 Its initial thirty-one inline tenants opened for business on October 26, 1955.
 By late 1956, the 18 million dollar mall housed sixty stores and services.
+Among these were Merle's Fashions, The Stag men's wear, Gould's department store, Tip Top Tailors, Kent Drugs, Caplan's Furniture & Appliance, an S.S.
+Kresge 5 & 10 and freestanding (25,000 square foot) Loblaws Groceteria.

 A freestanding multiplex was built in parking area north of the Dominion store.
 Originally known as the National General Cinemas Centre Twin, the venue opened in January 1969.
 A (23,300 square foot) Canadian Tire store was added to the west side of the cinema.

 Greater Hamilton's first enclosed and climate-controlled shopping hub was a downtown redevelopment.
 The first phase of JACKSON SQUARE was dedicated in 1970.
-The region's earliest suburban interior mall was EASTGATE SQUARE {2.4 miles southeast of THE CENTRE, in Stoney Creek}.
+The region's earliest suburban enclosed mall was EASTGATE SQUARE {2.4 miles southeast of THE CENTRE, in Stoney Creek}.
 This complex opened in April 1973.

 As a keeping up measure, a renovation to enclose THE CENTRE had been announced in October 1972.
 During the 2 million dollar reconstruction, open court areas were filled with new store space.
 When the project was completed, the shopping hub was renamed CENTRE MALL.
-A second rival opened in the following decade.
+A second retail rival opened in the next decade.
 LIME RIDGE MALL {2 miles southwest, in Hamilton} was inaugurated in September 1981.

 Another keeping up-type renovation was performed at CENTRE MALL.
 The shopping hub was expanded with a new North Wing.
 It contained thirty-five stores, a 7-bay Food Court, and 1-level (62,000 square foot) Kmart.
 The 11 million dollar addition was dedicated in January 1983.
 CENTRE MALL now spanned approximately 700,000 leasable square feet, with a tenant list of 120 stores.

-By this time, The Bay (the mall's west anchor) had been rebranded by the Hamilton-based G.W.
+The Bay (the mall's west anchor) had been rebranded by the Hamilton-based G.W.
 Robinson Company.
 The Dominion was now an A & P. The Robinson's chain went out of business in 1989.
 The CENTRE MALL store sat vacant until 1992, when a 2-level (101,000 square foot) Zellers opened in the space.
 Kmart was shuttered in 1998.

 By the dawn of the 21st century, CENTRE MALL was in decline, with most inline store space leased to mom & pop-type tenants .
 The facility was acquired by the Canada Pension Plan Investment Board in September 2003.
 Toronto's Redcliff Realty Group was enlisted as a managing agent.
-They formulated a plan to redevelop the shopping hub as an open-air power center.
+They drew up a plan to redevelop the shopping hub as an open-air power center.

 The first order of business was to demolish the vacant North Wing, so that construction could begin on a new Zellers.
-The 1-level (110,900 square foot) store was dedicated December 4, 2008.
+The 1-level (110,900 square foot) store was dedicated on December 4, 2008.
 It was the first major retailer to open in the new -100 million dollar- CENTRE ON BARTON.
 Sears pulled the plug on their CENTRE MALL store on September 9, 2008.
 The vacant building was demolished in October.

 A combination Canadian Tire and Mark's Work Warehouse (encompassing 107,400 square feet) opened its doors in the spring of 2009.
 The old Zellers was knocked down in April.
 By June, the last twelve stores in the mall had been shuttered.
 It was razed in July and August of 2009.
 Meanwhile, construction progressed on new CENTRE ON BARTON stores.
-The vacant Canadian Tire was bulldozed, with a 1-level (88,800 square foot) WalMart welcoming its first shoppers on November 16, 2012.
+The vacant Canadian Tire was bulldozed, with a 1-level (88,800 square foot) WalMart welcoming first shoppers on November 16, 2012.

 Redcliff Realty Group was acquired by Calgary-based Coril Holdings in October 2011 and merged with Vancouver's Tonko Realty Advisors in June 2012.
 Triovest Realty Advisors, a new Toronto-based concern, was formed.

 As this was playing out, Zellers was engulfed by a newly-formed Canadian division of Target.
-Zellers at CENTRE ON BARTON was Target-branded on April 5, 2012 and was shuttered on April 2, 2015.
+Zellers at CENTRE ON BARTON was Target-branded on April 5, 2012 and was permanently shuttered on April 2, 2015.
 During the Target trajectory, additional CENTRE ON BARTON stores were inaugurated.
-A (30,100 square foot) Marshalls began business April 4, 2013, followed by a (21,100 square foot) Michaels, which held its grand opening on August 10.

 Sources: